-Educators honor and respect the diverse ways that students process and learn information, striving to be mindful and inclusive in their engagement learning and activities.
+Educators honor and respect the diverse ways that students process and learn information, striving to be mindful and inclusive in their engagement their cultures and assets - are incorporated into the design of CS curriculum, classrooms, and learning opportunities.
+Families and community members are intentionally sought out and included in the construction of CS classroom learning and activities.